aimms/how-to/Articles/109/109-convert-compound-sets.rst

     Shadow parameter
         Consider a parameter ``A``, then a **shadow parameter**, say ``A_Shadow``, is a parameter with the same element values.

-.. topic:: Further support

-    For further information on the deprecation of compound sets, contact `AIMMS Support Team <mailto:support@aimms.com>`_.